- Information for survivors

 - Positive intervention

-- Positive intervention refers to safely stepping in to a situation between others to help make the situation better.
+- Positive intervention means safely calming conflict between others.
 This can be done directly, or through delegation or distraction.
+Find out more here (opens in a new window).

 - Rape is a term commonly used to describe non-consensual sex.
 Local law recognises a range of related crimes which Western calls sexual offences (opens in a new window).